I'm on sabbatical until Sept. 2023.

-Amy J. Ko is a Professor at the University of Washington Information School and an Adjunct Professor at the Paul G. Allen School of Computer Science and Engineering.
-She directs the Code & Cognition Lab, where she and her students study CS education, human-computer interaction, and humanity's individual and collective struggle to understand computing and harness it for creativity, equity, and justice.
-Her earliest work included techniques for automatically answering questions about program behavior to support debugging, program understanding, and reuse.
-Her later work studied interactions between developers and users, and techniques for web scale aggregation of user intent through help systems; she co-founded AnswerDash to commercialize these ideas.
-Her latest work investigates effective, equitable, and inclusive ways for humanity to learn computing, especially how data, algorithms, APIs, and AI can both empower and oppress.
-Her work spans more than 120 peer-reviewed publications, with 11 receiving best paper awards and 4 receiving most influential paper awards.
-She is an ACM Senior Member, a member of ACM SIGCHI, SIGCSE, and SIGSOFT, and a member of the SIGCHI Academy, for her substantial contributions to the field of human-computer interaction.
+Amy J. Ko is a Professor at the University of Washington Information School and the Paul G. Allen School of Computer Science and Engineering (courtesy).
+She co-directs the UW Center for Learning, Computing, and Imagination, where she studies computing education, human-computer interaction, and humanity's individual and collective struggle to understand computing and harness it for creativity, equity, and justice.
+With her collaborators, she's invented many programming languages and tools to support debugging, program understanding, reuse, and learning; founded and sold a venture-backed startup focused on software troubleshooting; developed numerous ways to weave equity and justice into computing education pedagogy, culture, and technology; and impacted local, state, and federal K-12 CS education policy through community organizing and advocacy.
+Her work spans more than 130 peer-reviewed publications, with 22 receiving distinguished paper awards and 6 receiving most influential paper awards.
+She is an ACM Distinguished Member and a member of the SIGCHI Academy, for her substantial contributions to the field of human-computer interaction, computing education, and software engineering.
 She received her Ph.D. at the Human-Computer Interaction Institute at Carnegie Mellon University in 2008, and degrees in Computer Science and Psychology with Honors from Oregon State University in 2002.

-Amy J. Ko is one of those strange, awkward, lucky people at the University of Washington who gets paid to follow her curiosity and tell people what she finds.
-She surrounds herself with similarly curious people, particularly students, and they wander about asking questions about the surprising ways that code has woven itself through people's lives.
-She started off inventing ways of making programming easier, but then got disillusioned with productivity.
-She then got excited about the ways that programmers interact with massive communities of people using their code, and that somehow turned into a startup that sold help tools.
-After she returned from her icky capitalist stint as a CTO, she decided to focus on making people smarter instead of tools smarter, and began studying how to make learning to code easier.
-Now she mostly thinks about how we can teach people to write code that's not so terribly oppressive to people at the margins, and to create with code in ways that express their values and identities.
-Somewhere along the way, she published a bunch of papers and won a bunch of awards, which she thinks is nice, but isn't what really motivates her.
-She's grateful to Carnegie Mellon University and Oregon State University for being mostly safe spaces to bumble through the world's endless expanse of mysteries as a student, and to the many students and taxpayers that pay her to keep doing it as a professor.
+Amy J. Ko is a queer, trans anti-disciplinary weirdo at the University of Washington who has the privilege of being paid to follow her curiosity about computation, learning, and politics, and tell people what she finds in various rooms, physical and virtual.
+She likes working with students to wander about asking questions about the ways that computation has and hasn't woven itself through people's lives and learning.
+She started off inventing ways of making programming easier for developers, but then got disillusioned with capitalism.
+She then got excited about the ways that programmers interact with communities of people using their code.
+After she returned from her profit-laced time as CTO, she decided to focus on making people smarter instead of tools smarter, and began studying what kinds of computing literacies might lead to a more just world, and what kinds of teachers, teaching, and tools we need to make that happen.
+She's grateful to Carnegie Mellon University and Oregon State University for being reasonably safe spaces to bumble through the world's endless expanse of mysteries as a student, and to the many students and taxpayers that pay her to keep doing it as a professor in Seattle.

 Why would I put a section on this page about my age?
 There are so many reasons.
 First, people are constantly assuming I'm much younger than I am (which I guess is to be expected, since I have a young face, but must we really assume?)
 Second, when I tell people my age, they're often skeptical (which is ridiculous, because I'm pretty sure I know my age better than they do).
 Third, in ageist academia, much of how I'm treated and how my ideas are treated are dependent on how people perceive my expertise, experience, and wisdom.
 Looking young is almost guaranteed to lead less thoughtful academics to assume I'm a student, that I know nothing, and that I have no expertise to share.
 Hence this section on this page.

 So how old am I?
 I was born in the summer of 1980.
 I am an Gen Xer.
 The music of my childhood came with big hair and melodrama.
 I spent a whole summer earning and saving $99 to buy a first generation Nintendo.
 Childhood meant going wherever I wanted with whomever I wanted after school with no parental consequences.
 I was one of the first people on the consumer internet.
 My adolescence was defined by pervasive grunge, sadness, suicide, comic book stores, arcades, and Magic the Gathering tournaments.
-And I look back to the 80's and 90's and wonder how the world got so complicated, so quickly.
+I look back to the 80's and 90's and wonder how the world got so complicated, so quickly.
+And then I remember that it was always complicated, whiteness just demanded we deny that.

 I have a relatively short academic lineage.
 I was advised by...